MartKro/ABY/README.md

   * **Example:** The Millionaire's problem requires to specify the role of the executing party.
 All other parameters will use default values if they are not set.
 You execute it locally with: `./millionaire_prob.exe -r 0` and `./millionaire_prob.exe -r 1`, each in a separate terminal.
   * You should get some debug output for you to verify the correctness of the computation.
   * Performance statistics can be turned on setting `#define PRINT_PERFORMANCE_STATS 1` in `src/abycore/ABY_utils/ABYconstants.h` in [line 32](https://github.com/encryptogroup/ABY/blob/public/src/abycore/ABY_utils/ABYconstants.h#L32).

+#### Testing the ABY Framework with the BOOST framework
+* WARNING: The comments inside of () don't work yet.
+* To test the framework using BOOST you have build ABY as described above and set the `-DABY_BUILD_TEST=On` option(, set the `-DABY_BUILD_EXE=On` option if you also want to test the applications,) and the application's binary was created inside the build directory.
+* After building the framework to run the tests you can use `make test` in the build directory to call the tests.
+* If you want to have more information on the tests you can also call the specific tests `./operations_test` (or `./examples_test`) in `bin/` inside the build directory.
+* Unlike the applications you don't need to run two instances with seperate terminaly of the test.
+The tests will handle it for you.
+* You can only test locally.

 #### Creating and Building your own ABY Application
 * To get an idea how to create a simple ABY application, you can follow the